-Okay a second reminder about self-care because it matters this much!
+Okay, a second reminder about self-care because it matters this much!
 As parents, it’s easy to be distracted from our own needs due to the many responsibilities we have for others especially at a time when the demands on us have dramatically risen.
 As a result, it’s easy to forget to schedule our own self-care.
 Many of us even feel guilty when we try to take time to do the things that we enjoy.
-Recognize that self-care creates “a healthier, happier you” which in turn results in you being a more effective, healthier and happier parent.
+Recognize that self-care creates “a healthier, happier you” which in turn results in you being a more effective, healthier, and happier parent.
 The result?
 Healthier and happier children and family!

 Did you find this article helpful?

 Join our Bach Counselling Group Community!
-You'll be the first to receive exclusive and free solutions for anxiety and relationship issues from our clinical counselling team!
+You'll be the first to receive exclusive and free solutions for anxiety and relationship issues from our clinical counseling team!
 Get free advice on anxiety, self-care, relationships, mindfulness, and Access to exclusive meditations straight to your inbox.
 Click here to sign-up today!